1. Home

 Hi, I’m Alan Khalfin, Managing Partner at Vaksman Khalfin.
 Today, I wanted to talk with you about three things to consider when estate planning for minor children.

-The three things to consider when estate planning for minor children are:
+The three things to consider when estate planning with minor children are:

 • Who will act as their guardians should you pass away?